Coachella Valley Grand Prix

 2. The tournament director(s) reserve the right to consolidate divisions to accommodate the draw.
 ALL DIRECTORS' DECISIONS WILL BE FINAL.

 3. All players are encouraged to report/check-in at the tournament desk at least 15 minutes prior to match time.
-Defaults may be called immediately.
+Defaults may be called immediately after 15 minutes have passed from the scheduled match time.

 5. Depending on the number of entries received, additional tournament sites may be required.
-You will be informed of this when you call for your first round match time.
+You will be informed of this by email.
 The online draw will also indicate at which site each match is to be played.
+If still uncertain, call the tournament directors.

 6. All players who participate in the tournament (and spectators) accept full liabilities for accidents, injuries and/or loss of personal items, and will not hold the tournament, its directors, sponsors, or the facility responsible.